Deep Radio Interferometric Imaging with POLISH: DSA-2000 and weak lensing: Methods

 As a way of assessing the veracity of our reconstructed image and the performance of our neural network, we use two metrics.
 The first is peak signal-to-noise ratio ($PSNR$), which a standard statistic used in computer vision.
 PSNR is a pixel-by-pixel estimator of the ratio of maximum signal and corrupting image noise, expressed in decibels.
 It is given by,

 where $MAX_I$ is the maximum possible pixel value in an image, and $MSE$ is the mean squared error across all pixels.
 For an 8-bit RGB image, $MAX_I$ is 255.
 In general, it is $2^{N_{\rm b}}-1$ where $N_{\rm b}$ is the number of bits per sample.
-The $MSE$ is calculated as the average square difference between the true image and the reconstructed, given by,
+The $MSE$ is calculated as the average square difference between the true image and the super-resolved image ($I_{\rm SR}$), given by,

 $PSNR$ depends on pixel-wise error, making it sensitive to translations of the image, or ``astrometric error'' in our case.
 Since we are concerned here with small distortions to galaxy shapes, we also employ a more perception-based metric known as the structural similarity index measure ($SSIM$)\footnote{https://en.wikipedia.org/wiki/Structural\_similarity} \citep{ssim}. $SSIM$ compares various windows within an image to asses the statistics of those regions, rather than directly computing absolute differences in pixels.
+For two boxes $x$ and $y$ with dimensions $N\times N$,

+Here $\mu$ is the mean of that box, $\sigma^2$ is variance, $\sigma_{xy}$ is covariance, and $c_1$ and $c_2$ are two variables to stabilize the division with weak denominator.
 We use both $SSIM$ and $PSNR$ to test the performance of POLISH.